-"every person has the right to live in an environment adequate to his or her health and well-being, and the duty, both individually and in association with others, to protect and
+"every person has the right to live in an environment adequate to his or her health and well-being, and the duty, both individually and in association with others, to protect and improve the environment for the benefit of present and future generations."

-This is the right to live in an environment that is conducive to health rather than damaging to health.
+This is the right to live in an environment that is conducive to health.